jarnaldich/jarnaldich.github.com/_posts/2013-02-24-raw-strings-in-factor.markdown

 r| \\Server\share| directory-files
 {% endhighlight %}

-Note the space after the first vertical bar.
+Notice the space after the first vertical bar.
 This is typical of Factor, you'll see why in a moment.

 As a Factor newbie, there are two things you can do.
 One is to RTFM,